megawac/MutationObserver.js/README.md

 * `addedNodes` and `removedNodes` are arrays instead of `NodeList`s
 * `oldValue` is always called with attribute changes
+* `nextSibling` and `previousSibling` correctfullness is questionable (hard to know if the order of appended items).
+I'd suggest not relying on them anyway (my tests are extremely permissive with these attributes)

 ### Supported MutationObserverInit properties